 1) Cultural barriers:

 This is a major hurdle in cross country marketing.
 Not every culture is suitable for the products of the company.
 Crossing these cultural barriers can be cumbersome and costly for the company and it may have to adopt certain specific rules for specific countries.
-Managing them globally can be challenging.
+Managing them in global marketing can be challenging.
 For ex : McDonald’s has customized its menu for Arabic countries without Pork while for India without beef.
 Burger King and KFC have followed a similar trend.

 2) Limited Audience: